stephen3m/student-management-ui/README.md

 ## Usage
 The Student Management System frontend provides the following main features:

 * View and manage student records
-* Update student information, including first name, last name, age, phone number, and instrument
-* Schedule lessons and manage lesson details
+* Schedule lessons, view and delete lessons on calendar display - includes daily, week, month, and agenda view
-* Track payment information and payment history
+* Add payment entries and track payment history

 ## Technologies Used
 * React JS: A JavaScript library for building user interfaces